-This is a huge challenge, especially for companies with big, heavy systems that would take years to upgrade and months to create bespoke connectors that offer the same level of connectivity and flexibility as the cloud.
-Waiting for connectivity is no longer an option and enterprises need new and innovative models for connecting their services.
+This is a huge challenge, especially for companies with large systems that would take years to upgrade and months to create bespoke connectors that offer the same level of connectivity and flexibility as the cloud.
+Waiting for connectivity is no longer an option and enterprises need new and innovative models.

-Wrapper technologies provide the answer, adding an agile digital layer to enterprise architecture that connects legacy systems and streams of data across the enterprise.
-Through this, companies can make data more available so that business units and employees can better respond to opportunities for new business, new operating models and improving the customer experience.
-Bizagi is a great example of one of these wrapper technologies.
+Wrap-around platforms provide the answer, adding an agile digital layer to enterprise architecture that connects legacy systems and streams of data across the enterprise.
+Through this, companies can make data more available so that business units and employees can better respond to opportunities for new business.

-It’s well established that large businesses around the world are finding it difficult to transform.
-Individuals tasked with leading the transformation programs of digital dinosaurs have a mountain to climb.
+It’s acknowledged that large businesses around the world are finding it difficult to transform and deliver the experience that today’s customers expect.
+It’s time for digital dinosaurs to take action.

 If you’d like more information about how to enable digital transformation in your organization and delight your customers, download our ebook, ‘Make Your Breakthrough in Customer Engagement’.